KerstenDoering/PubMedPortable/documentation/quick_install.rst

     - Click on "Send to:" and "File" and select "XML".

-    - 10th July 2014: 21482 PubMed-IDs
+    - 16th April 2015: 23258 PubMed-IDs

-    - The download of around 230 MB can take up to one hour depending on the time of day and internet connection.
+    - The download of around 272 MB can take up to one hour depending on the time of day and internet connection.

 --------------------------------------
 Download with a Web Browser and EFetch